Microsoft Compliance Score (preview)

 - Microsoft-managed controls: controls for Microsoft cloud services, which Microsoft is responsible for implementing

-- Customer-managed controls: controls managed by your organization, which you are responsible for implementing
+- Customer-managed controls: controls managed by your organization, which you're responsible for implementing

 An assessment is an evaluation of a template that initiates the scoring process for your organization.
 Assessments group the actions necessary to meet the requirements of a standard, regulation, or law.
 For example, you may have an assessment that, when you complete all actions within it, brings your Office 365 settings in line with ISO 27001 requirements.

-By default, Compliance Score provides your organization with an assessment based on the Microsoft 365 data protection baseline, a recommendation for reducing your data protection and compliance risks (learn more).
+Compliance Score provides your organization with an initial assessment based on the Microsoft 365 data protection baseline.
+This assessment is a recommendation for reducing your data protection and compliance risks (learn more).

 - In-scope services: the specific set of Microsoft services applicable to the assessment